bellcastle88/SpringBootREST/README.md

 ## Description

-This is a SpringBootREST. it has a function below :
+It has a function below :

 - Create user
 - Read user